Differential Expression and the Mouse Gut-Brain Axis

 This module introduces students to differential expression analyses using the R programming language.
 Previous programming experience is helpful but not necessary.
 Students will work with real data from a mouse RNA-seq study to explore how the gut-brain axis might impact symptoms in Autism Spectrum Disorder.

-This module is a companion and expansion to the C-MOOR RNA-seq miniCURE.
+1. a companion and expansion to the C-MOOR RNA-seq miniCURE.
 This module adds an additional RNA-seq dataset that is suitable for an independent research project.

 You can find out more about the RNA-seq miniCURE and other C-MOOR activities at the C-MOOR website.
 An online guide to the miniCURE is here.